mrnabati/awesome-cavs/papers/3d-object-detection.md

 - **Multi-Level Fusion based 3D Object Detection from Monocular Images** [CVPR 2018][[Paper](http://openaccess.thecvf.com/content_cvpr_2018/papers/Xu_Multi-Level_Fusion_Based_CVPR_2018_paper.pdf)]
     > **Authors:** Bin Xu, Zhenzhong Chen
     > **Abstract:** In this paper, we present an end-to-end multi-level fusion based framework for 3D object detection from a single monocular image.
 The whole network is composed of two parts: one for 2D region proposal generation and another for simultaneously predictions of objects’ 2D locations, orientations, dimensions, and 3D locations.
 With the help of a stand-alone module to estimate the disparity and compute the 3D point cloud, we introduce the multi-level fusion scheme. ...

+- **SECOND: Sparsely Embedded Convolutional Detection** [Sensors 2018] [[Paper](https://pdfs.semanticscholar.org/5125/a16039cabc6320c908a4764f32596e018ad3.pdf), [Code](https://github.com/traveller59/second.pytorch)]
+    > **Authors:** Yan Yan, Yuxing Mao, Bo Li <br>
+    > **Abstract:** LiDAR-based or RGB-D-based object detection is used in numerous applications, ranging from autonomous driving to robot vision.
+Voxel-based 3D convolutional networks have been used for some time to enhance the retention of information when processing point cloud LiDAR data.
+However, problems remain, including a slow inference speed and low orientation estimation performance.
+We therefore investigate an improved sparse convolution method for such networks, which significantly increases the speed of both training and inference.
+We also introduce a new...

 ### 2017